-We have high expectations of our pupils but we understand the importance of considering both the age of the child and the stage of their development when managing behaviour.
+We have high expectations of our pupils but we understand the importance of considering both the age of the children and the stage of their development when managing behaviour.
 Understanding child development and typical behaviours for each age group is essential to the process of helping children develop and behave in acceptable ways (appendix 3).

-We expect children to:
+We aspire for children to be able to: